peteruhnak/git-migration/README.md

 "optional -- migrate only some packages; if you don't specify anything, then all packages will be migrated" migration selectedPackageNames: #('Somewhere').

+"if a MCZ was missing a commit message, you can provide an alternative; info is an instance of the problematic MCVersionInfo" migration onEmptyMessage: [ :info | 'empty commit message' ].

 "Download all mcz files, this will take a while" migration downloadAllVersions.